gulam101/RESTFUL-API/README.md

 - Learnt about ASP.Net
 - Increased knowledge on Razor
 - Further understanding of HTML, CSS and JavaScript
+- How to use postman to check headers
+- Better understanding of JSON and XML

 **Architectural Constraints**
 1. Uniform interface